 If you’re like most people, you’ve caught the flu many times.
 And chicken pox?
 Probably.
 Strep throat?
 Also likely.
 As an adult, your immune system has already been through the ringer.
 While these experiences were hard on your body in the short-term, they added up to a tougher immune system in the long-term.

-Spotting the flu early is key to a quicker recovery.
+If your child is sick and you’re wondering if it’s the flu, spotting certain flu symptoms early is key to helping your kiddo recover more quickly.
 Here’s how to identify flu symptoms in your kids, and how to treat the flu fast.

 Here are symptoms that signal it’s the flu, and not a cold:

 - Fever is greater than 100 degrees Fahrenheit

 - Coughing is dry and gunk-free

 - There’s a noticeable headache

 What to do when your kid has the flu